-Metering was installed during the 2002/03 year, to give accurate measurement of chemical use when treating stored water from the Stuart Macaskill Lakes at Te Marua.
+Metering was installed during the 2002/03 year, to give accurate measurement of chemical use when treating water from the Stuart Macaskill Lakes at Te Marua.

-Lime waste recycling: Wainuiomata treatment plant's lime system must be flushed regularly to keep the dosing lines clear, resulting in up to 5,000 litres of waste lime slurry weekly, which is removed from site and safely disposed of.
+Lime waste recycling Wainuiomata Water Treatment Plant's lime system must be flushed regularly to keep the dosing lines clear, resulting in up to 5,000 litres of waste lime slurry weekly, which is removed from site and safely disposed of.
 We are looking into the feasibility of recycling the lime component of the slurry, to supplement lime dosing for water pH correction.
-(EMS Target 2.2.1, page 40)
+(EMS Target 2.2.1, page 41)

-Future chemical efficiency options: Process trials in 1999 realised significant efficiency gains, but we do not believe there is now scope for further dramatic improvement.
+Future chemical efficiency options Process trials in 1999 realised significant efficiency gains, but we do not believe there is now scope for further dramatic improvement.
 Chemical use and sludge per million litres of production will vary from year to year depending on the quality of source water.
-Our catchments are actively managed for good quality source water, and increases in chemical or sludge volumes are likely to stem largely from environmental conditions that are beyond our control.
+Our catchments are actively managed for good quality source water, therefore, changes in chemical or sludge volumes are likely to stem largely from environmental conditions that are beyond our control.

-Emissions & Waste (see also P.I.s, page 22)
+Emissions and Waste (see also PIs, page 23)

-- Full compliance with all discharge consents held.
-(EMS Target 3.2.2, page 40) - One new discharge consent obtained (EMS Target 1.2.1, page 39)
+- Full compliance with all discharge consents (EMS Target 3.2.2, page 41) - One new discharge consent obtained (EMS Target 1.2.1, page 40)

-Caustic soda spill: A minor environmental incident resulted from a pipe failure at Te Marua treatment plant.
+Caustic soda spill A minor environmental incident resulted from a pipe failure at Te Marua Water Treatment Plant.
 Caustic soda was discharged into a stormwater pipe that drains to a stream.
-Repair of the pipe and dilution of the spillage were carried out immediately.
-The incident was reported to Regional Pollution Response, which approved the mitigation measures taken.
+Repairs of the pipe and dilution of the spillage were carried out immediately.
+The incident was reported to Greater Wellington's Regional Pollution Response unit, which approved the mitigation measures taken.

-- 1,812 tonnes of de-watered sludge were sent to a consented landfill (Silverstream). - Sludge weight by volume of river water treated increased by 4.9% over 2001/02: a result consistent with the decrease in chemical use efficiency noted above, which indicates generally dirtier source water from rivers year on year.
-(EMS Targets 3.2.3, 3.3.1, page 40)
+- 1,812 tonnes of dewatered sludge were sent to a consented landfill (Silverstream). - Sludge weight by volume of river water treated increased by 4.9 percent over 2001/02: a result consistent with the decrease in chemical use efficiency noted above, which indicates generally dirtier source water from rivers year on year.
+(EMS Targets 3.2.3, 3.3.1, page 41)